I consider myself to be of above-average intelligence, if scoring more than 75 on an IQ test is any indication. Right?`

 So, yes, it’s been a challenge to upgrade my system.
 In the middle of it all, I discovered that my cable TV box was as archaic as my stereo receiver.
 That required a special trip to the local Charter Communications office only to find they were out of what I needed.

-Page 2 of 2 - Come back Wednesday, she suggested politely.
+Come back Wednesday, she suggested politely.
 That was on a Saturday morning.
 Without the upgraded box, I had to put everything back the way it was before I dismantled the whole dratted thing.

 Now, as ingenious as I can be I had the foresight to take a picture of the backside of the stereo equipment on my iPhone so putting the original cables back was a slam dunk.